 Exposed brick walls in a finished basement can be very modern and stylish.
 It can help add to the personality of the space, like a unique artistic touch that doesn’t take much effort.
 On the other hand, a brick wall can be just that – an immovable block or obstruction.
-Maybe the color of the brick just doesn’t match the mood you are hoping to achieve.
+Maybe the colour of the brick just doesn’t match the mood you are hoping to achieve.
 Are you going for serene and calm, but feeling overcome by blaring red bricks?
 To achieve the perfect look you have been dreaming of in your basement, you may need to add a coat of paint.

 Your finished basement is a tranquil retreat.
 Earth tones are your direction.
 You’ve used beiges, browns, white, greys, blues, and a touch of green.
-To complete the look on your brick walls, you may choose to go with a white or off-white color.
-If you have already gone with a lot of white in the space, you may want to add a touch more color to the brick.
+To complete the look on your brick walls, you may choose to go with a white or off-white colour.
+If you have already gone with a lot of white in the space, you may want to add a touch more colour to the brick.
 A beige or grey tone would be the perfect backdrop to this wonderland.

 Perhaps your goal is to create a red brick wall.
 Why not turn a boring concrete wall into a flashy red accent piece?
 A sponge or roller will help you out with this task.
 Being careful to paint only the surface of the existing brick, use a sponge or roller to create a red brick pattern.
 Be sure to leave the mortar untouched, unless your intent is to fill in this space as well.

 You may find yourself needing to paint your unfinished basement walls.
 Has your basement suffered from storm damage, flooding or leaking?
-Maybe your basement is moldy or prone to moisture.
+Maybe your basement is mouldy or prone to moisture.
 In either case, it may be time to restore your basement waterproofing.
 When done correctly with the right products, painting your basement brick walls can offer the waterproofing protection you need.

 I am now going to briefly outline the steps in painting basement brick walls.
 This is only a general guideline as masonry walls can differ greatly in terms of care and maintenance.
 Before starting your paint job, be sure to address any underlying moisture issues first.

 - Thoroughly clean walls.
 Be sure to remove all traces of efflorescence.
-Efflorescence is powder-like salt deposit that settles on brick or concrete walls.
+Efflorescence is a powder-like salt deposit that settles on brick or concrete walls.
 It is caused by moisture that has entered the wall and evaporated.
 Remove efflorescence by wiping with a brush or by using a light power wash.
 Rinse well with water.

 - Allow walls to dry completely.

 - Prime and paint walls.
-Use a primer and paint specially formulated for below grade interior masonry.
+Use a primer and paint specially formulated for below-grade interior masonry.

 - Stand back and admire your handy work!